 Structure and Salient Characteristics: DIAV

 - Policy and Outreach Section: This section shall be the lead section and shall act as the nerve centre of the new directorate.
 Headed by a director level officer, the section will be the first port of call for all veterans, widows and wards.
 The section is organised into three functional desks.
 These are:

 - The Monitoring Desk;

-- The Veterans Outreach Desk; and
+- The Veterans Outreach Desk;

 - The Data Management & Web Portal Desk.

 - Pensions & Entitlement Section: This section shall be the bulwark of the directorate and will be responsible for all functions pertaining to pensions and entitlements, including sanction, disbursal, and related legal redress and correction.
 The section will maintain close liaison with the Manpower Planning & Personnel Services Directorate at AG Branch, as also the Record Offices and PCDA (O) & PCDA (P) to provide the necessary advice and assistance to veterans, widows and disabled soldiers.
 In due course, this section will also take on the functions of CPGRAMS that are presently being handled by the Personnel Services Directorate at Army HQ.
 The section will also host the databases of the Manpower Planning Directorate on a shared basis to provide real time information on personnel records to the retired fraternity.

 - Benefits & Welfare Section: This section shall be responsible for grievance management relating to all services deemed admissible to a veteran post-retirement, including medical, education, housing, re-employment insurance related issues, etc. The section will maintain contact and liaise with the AWPO, AWHO, AWES, AGI and ECHS on all policy and delivery related matters that are of concern to the veteran fraternity.
 This section will also be wholly responsible for the conception and management of the Veterans E-lobby established in the DIAV.

 - Support at Veterans E-Lobby The Veterans E-lobby is a unique facility that is currently in the process of being set up at the DIAV.
 Once it is up and running, it will offer a range of advisory services to the veterans, widows, disabled soldiers and wards.

 - Banking Services: Banking advice and services relating to pension matters.
 The SBI and PNB Service Centres have already been incorporated and they have fielded top class banking advice and facilities for the veteran fraternity.

 - Disability Care & Support Services: A multi-brand facility has been established to showcase new products for disabled soldiers at the E-lobby.
 Currently these include HONDA MOTORS and ALIMCO, which have been active in this field.
 New partners are being identified to provide quality disability care and support products to our veteran community.

 - NSDC Skilling Services: A National Skill Development Corporation (NSDC) backed Liaison Office is being established at the E-lobby.
 This office will field Liaison Officers / Consultants from a range of NSDC Sector Skill Councils for advising institutions and individuals about the possible opportunities for skill development, assessment and certification.

 - Widow Care & Support Services: A Widows Care and Support Office is proposed to be established at the E-lobby, in due course.
 This office will provide professional consultancy to the widows and wards, as per their needs.
 This office will collaborate with the AWWA at the functional level.

 - Financial Advisory Services: The DIAV shall also field professional financial advisory services at the E-lobby in due course.
 The consultants shall render advice to the veterans and widows on various financial products and opportunities, to ensure the viability and security of any personal investments.

-- Handled 18,314 and 19,207 grievances in various formats during FY 2014 and FY 2015-16 respectively.
+- Resolved 23,370 out of 30,484 grievances in various formats during FY 2017-18 respectively.

 - Provided policy advice and support to approx 24 EXSM rallies across the country.